hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_integration_runtime_managed.html.markdown

 * `data_factory_name` - (Required) Specifies the name of the Data Factory the Managed Integration Runtime belongs to.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the Managed Integration Runtime.
+Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.